 I found a guide to hire through a friend.
-I was traveling together with 3 more people, so sharing the cost for a guide, helped to keep the trip still on a good budget.
+I was traveling together with 3 more people, so sharing the cost for a guide, helped to keep the trip still on a budget.
 If you decide to explore only Marrakesh, you should be fine without a guide.
-However, if you want to travel outside of Marrakesh and need to find a guide, I would recommend you checking on TripAdvisor Expect to pay somewhere about $40/day for a guide (without car service included) and about $90/day for a guide with a vehicle.
+However, if you want to travel outside of Marrakesh and need to find a guide, I would recommend you checking on TripAdvisor Expect to pay around $40/day for a guide (without car service included) and about $90/day for a guide with a vehicle.
 Contact few of the guides you find there, based on TripAdvisor users reviews and start negotiating a price.
 That would be a good skill for you to practice before visiting that part of the world, since most prices are not fixed.
 Bargaining is part of life there and it’s not something to feel bad about.

 1. Marrakesh: Visit the Medina in Marrakesh.
-Get some fresh squeezed orange juice from the street vendors, walk around the Jamaa el Fna (a square and market place in the Medina quarter) and enjoy the vibrant energy of the city.
-Another sites to see are the Marakesh Mellah (walled Jewish quarter) and Bab Agnaou (one of the 19 gates of the Marrakech Medina, dating from the 12th century).
-If you hire a guide, ask him if can bring you to eat couscous at a traditional Moroccan family.
-Another thing to consider is visiting a hammam (bathhouse) – it’s an excellent way to experience the local atmosphere and culture.
+Get some fresh squeezed orange juice from the street vendors, walk around the Jamaa el Fna, which is a square and market place in the Medina quarter.
+Enjoy the vibrant energy of the city.
+Another sites to see are the Marakesh Mellah, which is a walled Jewish quarter and Bab Agnaou, one of the 19 gates of the Marrakech Medina, dating from the 12th century.
+If you hire a guide, ask him if he can bring you to eat couscous at a traditional Moroccan family.
+Another thing to consider is visiting a hammam (bathhouse), which is an excellent way to experience the local culture!

 2. Essaouira: It’s a gorgeous port city about 2-3 hours driving from Marrakesh, which you shouldn’t miss visiting!
 You can either go with a guide like I did or get a taxi from the Grand Taxi stands in Marrakesh.